 The biggest challenge for full-time carers is finding someone to look after their loved ones to do the necessary things we take for granted not to mention finding someone their child will accept and bond which can take quite some time.
 I had the incredible opportunity to meet two full-time carers who described to me their day-to-day schedule of taking care of their twelve-year-old autistic child.
 The green illustrates the only free time in their day.

 The range of services, care plans and complexity of health can be overwhelming.
-During the workshops, our participants assisted in organising what information is important, necessary and when which played a pivital role in organising the information architecture.
+During the workshops, our participants assisted in organising their needs into potential features serving as pain relievers.

 Time for some action

-Our consolidated customer testing findings indicated a high score when it come to a self-service concept.
+Our consolidated customer testing indicated a high score when it come to a self-service concept.